gourmetgate/docdump/database/database-model.md

 ### Variant

-A variant is a modifier for an article.
-E.g. the article "HotDog" has the variant "Sauce".
-A variant can be added to multiple articles.
+A variant is a modifier for an item.
+E.g. the item "HotDog" has the variant "Sauce".
+A variant can be added to multiple items.

 | Property name | Type    | Description                                                |
 |---------------|---------|------------------------------------------------------------|